Visiting Granada this July? This exhibition inspired by the city is a must-see!

 Good question!
-The truth is I had quite a bit of trouble deciding on a good name for this exhibition.
+The truth is I had quite a bit of trouble deciding on a name for this exhibition.
 When I first got booked for the space I wanted to come up with a name right away, but I just couldn’t find one that fitted.
 Plus, it had to be in Spanish!
 It wasn’t until maybe a fortnight before the opening night that I finally decided on “Cautivada por Granada”, which translates literally as “Captivated by Granada” but also has a more figurative meaning of “enchanted” or “mesmerised”.

 What has been the most challenging thing about this exhibition?

 Definitely the timescale!
 When the opportunity came up to exhibit at the gallery, I just couldn’t say no. I hardly had any originals left so I knew I would have to make a whole new collection for it.
 I realised it would be a mammoth task to complete, but I think it’s good to challenge yourself every now and again, although I have to admit I didn’t fully appreciate just how crazy it would be!
 I said yes on 7 April and the opening night was on 8 June.
 So that gave me 2 months to do everything: decide on the theme, plan the layout, make the artwork, do publicity, send out invitations to the opening… so many things!
 I already had commitments for the first 2 weeks so it actually turned out to be 6 weeks of intense preparation in the end.
-Plus just mad, unexpected things kept happening that would set me back: the electricity was cut off one day, an elderly neighbour got trapped in the lift and I had to have him rescued, there was a water leak in the building, one of my pens snapped just days before the opening…the list goes on!
+Plus just mad, unexpected things kept happening that would set me back: the electricity was cut off one day, an elderly neighbour got trapped in the lift and I had to have him rescued, there was a water leak in the building, the nib of my fine-detail pen snapped just days before the opening…the list goes on!

 Tell us about your method for making the paintings.

 A really wonderful thing that came out of being short on time was that I was forced out of my comfort zone.
 Due to having limited studio space I tend to work quite small, so for me this gallery was a large space to fill and I knew I’d have to make at least 20 new pieces.
 Before this exhibition I worked mainly with watercolour and ink on paper or with acrylic on canvas, the latter with lots of layers of paint.
 I knew from the very start that I wouldn’t have time to use either of these methods for the majority of the paintings as they would have been too time consuming and also any paintings on paper have to be framed, which takes time as well.
 So I decided to see if I could somehow translate my illustrative style typical of my works on paper to a new surface: canvas.
 So I did some experimenting and came up with this technique of acrylic and ink on canvas which you can see in most of the artworks in this exhibition.
 First I draw out the composition in pencil, then I add the colour with acrylic paint and finally draw the details in ink.
-Once a piece is finished and dry I spray it with several layers of protective varnish to protect the colours and the surface.
+Once a piece is finished and dry I spray it with several layers of varnish to protect the colours and the surface.